reorg/pg_repack/doc/pg_repack.rst

   -Z, --no-analyze          don't analyze at end
-  -k, --no-superuser-check  skip superuser checks in client -C, --exclude-extension   don't repack tables which belong to specific extension
+  -k, --no-superuser-check  skip superuser checks in client -C, --exclude-extension   don't repack tables which belong to specific extension -r, --switch-threshold    switch tables when that many tuples are left to catchup

 Connection options:
   -d, --dbname=DBNAME       database to connect